 Roger Federer is not the GOAT.
-He wasn’t the Greatest Men’s player of all time before Rafael Nadal tied him on 20 Grand Slams this past Sunday and he isn’t now.
+He wasn’t the Greatest Men’s player of all time before Rafael Nadal has tied him on 20 Grand Slams last year and he isn’t now.
 Nor has he been for a long time.
 I realise this opening will upset a lot of people who have already angrily closed down this link, but for the rest of you willing to stick around, I will explore in this blog why that is.

 Roger Federer, Rafael Nadal, and Novak Djokovic have been competing against each other for such a long time, and the race going on for so long, as the men either look to chase down or pull clear of each other that it can be easy to think it has always been like this and forget the time before Nadal won his first non-Roland Garros slam at Wimbledon in 2008, forget the time before Novak Djokovic won his first slam period earlier in the same year.
 A time in which Roger was playing and winning with huge regularity.

 In fact, this time period was when Federer won the majority of his slams.
 Of his first 10 slams, 8 came against six opponents who won a combined 5 slams in their careers.
 Mark Philippoussis, Marcos Baghdatis, and Fernando González never lifted a slam and for the latter two, facing Federer was the only final they played.
 The other 2 of Roger’s first 10 came against 35-year old Andre Agassi, who would appear in just 2 more slams after this final, winning four more matches, and a just turned 20-year old Rafael Nadal, playing in his first non-RG final.